antbou/ExerciseLooper/readme.md

 docker-compose up
 ```

-Start the containers (once the images are created)
+Start the containers (once the image are created)

 ```
 docker-compose start